withastro/astro.build/src/pages/blog/experimental-server-side-rendering.md

   }
 </script>
 ```

+Additionally, what do you do if the token is not valid?
+You still need to check and respond in that case.

 2. Call an API that will check if a user is logged in, like `/api/auth`.
 Going this route is going to mean that you need to show loading spinners in each of your islands while you wait on the response.